ProggerParrot/Godot-CppProject-Template/README.md

-# Godot-CPP-Library-Template
+# Godot-CppProject-Template

-Welcome to the Godot-CPP-Library-Template!
+Welcome to the Godot-CppProject-Template!

-In this repo you can find some boilerplate code and a custom Player class.
+In the src-folder you can find some boilerplate code and a custom Player class.
-You can use it to export youre own Godot Engine dll files with your gameplaycode in it!
+You can use it to export your own Godot Engine dll files with your gameplaycode in it!

+Update: There is now Scons built, and vs-code support!
+        But you can also use only the Sourcecode and throw the other stuff away ;P

-I Also uploaded a video, where I show you how this thing works. :)
+I Also uploaded two videos, where I show you how this thing works. :)

-How to use this project:

-https://youtu.be/aPDO9nAP5oM
+Building dlls with Visual Studio 2019: https://youtu.be/aPDO9nAP5oM

+Setup complete CppProject with vs-code workflow: